Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Evolution of the inter-event time

 Note that $\norm{ \e^{J \tau} v } \ge \sigma_{min}(\e^{J \tau})\norm{v}$, where $\sigma_{min}(\e^{J \tau})$ denotes the minimum singular value of $\e^{J \tau}$.
 Thus, $\norm{R} \ge \sigma_{min}(\e^{J \tau})$ for some $\tau>0$.
 Recall that we assumed that both the eigenvalues of $A$ have positive real parts.
 We can show that if $A$ is diagonalizable and has real positive eigenvalues, then $\sigma_{min}(\e^{J \tau})=\e^{\lambda_1 \tau}$ where $\lambda_1$ is the minimum eigenvalue of $A$.
 Similarly, if $A$ has complex conjugate eigenvalues then $\sigma_{min}(\e^{J \tau}) = \e^{\mu \tau}$ where $\mu > 0$ is the real part of the eigenvalues.
 On the other hand, if $A$ is non-diagonalizable with eigenvalue $\lambda$, then $\sigma_{min}(\e^{J \tau})=\e^{\lambda \tau} \sqrt{\frac{(\tau^2+2)-\tau \sqrt{\tau^2+4}}{2}}\rdef \sigma_m(\tau)$.
 If $A$ is non-diagonalizable with eigenvalue $\lambda \ge 0.5$ or if $A$ is diagonalizable, $\sigma_{min}(\e^{J \tau})$ is a monotonically increasing function of $\tau$.
 Thus, $\sigma_{min}(\e^{J \tau})>1$ for all $\tau>0$.
 If $A$ is non-diagonalizable with eigenvalue $\lambda \in (0, 0.5)$, $\sigma_{min}(\e^{J \tau})$ attains a minimum value when $\tau=\sqrt{\frac{1}{\lambda^2}-4}$.
 Thus, $\sigma_{min}(\e^{J \tau}) \ge \sigma_m \left( \sqrt{\frac{1}{\lambda^2}-4} \ \right)$ for all $\tau>0$.
 This completes the proof of the result. \end{proof}

-Next we show that the algebraic necessary condition for the ``angle'' map to have a fixed point under event-triggering rule~\eqref{eq:tr2} is always satisfied if $A$ is diagonalizable with eigenvalues having positive real parts and $A_c$ has real negative eigenvalues.
+Next we show that the algebraic necessary condition for the \emph{angle map} to have a fixed point under event-triggering rule~\eqref{eq:tr2} is always satisfied if $A$ is diagonalizable with eigenvalues having positive real parts and $A_c$ has real negative eigenvalues.

-\begin{prop}\thmtitle{Algebraic necessary condition for the ``angle'' map to have a fixed point under triggering rule~\eqref{eq:tr2} is always satisfied if $A$ is diagonalizable and $A_c$ has real negative eigenvalues} Consider planar system~\eqref{eq:system} under the event-triggering rule~\eqref{eq:tr2} or equivalently~\eqref{eq:general_tr_rule} with $M(.) = M_2(.)$ given in~\eqref{eq:Ms}.
+\begin{prop} Consider planar system~\eqref{eq:system} under the event-triggering rule~\eqref{eq:tr2} or equivalently~\eqref{eq:general_tr_rule} with $M(.) = M_2(.)$ given in~\eqref{eq:Ms}.
 Suppose that the parameter $\sigma \in (0, 1)$ is such that the origin of the closed loop system is globally asymptotically stable.
 Further, assume that both the eigenvalues of $A$ have positive real parts and $A$ is diagonalizable.
 Let $A \rdef S J S^{-1}$, where $J$ is the real Jordan form of $A$ and let $A_c$ have real negative eigenvalues.
 Then, $\norm{R} > 1$, where

 \end{prop} \begin{proof} Note that the induced 2-norm of matrix $R$ can be expressed as $\norm{R}=\sup\{u^TRv:\norm{u}=\norm{v}=1,u,v \in \real^2\}$.
 Let $(\lambda_c,x)$ be an eigen-pair of $A_c$, where $\lambda_c<0$.
 Let $y$ be a unit vector defined as $y \ldef \frac{S^{-1}x}{\norm{S^{-1}x}}$.
 Then,